mvochteloo/Teaching-modules/index.md

 - [R](http://cran.r-project.org/)
 - [RStudio](http://www.rstudio.com/products/rstudio/download/)

+### References:

+- Exercises 1 to 7 are based on on homework from Dr. C. Pelletier and Dr. L. Maruster - Learning Community R 2020 and licensed under the [Creative Commons Attribution-NonCommercial 3.0 Unported License](https://creativecommons.org/licenses/by-nc/3.0/).
+- Exercise 9 is based on a Bio-informtics exam at the Hanze Unversity course 'statistics 4' in 2015 made by Tsjerk Wassenaar.

 ### Exercises:

-The exercises 1 to 7 are based on on homework from Dr. C. Pelletier and Dr. L. Maruster - Learning Community R 2020 and licensed under the [Creative Commons Attribution-NonCommercial 3.0 Unported License](https://creativecommons.org/licenses/by-nc/3.0/).
-Exercise 9 is based on a Bio-informtics exam at the Hanze Unversity course 'statistics 4' in 2015 made by Tsjerk Wassenaar.

 ___